m0r9h3us/python-fortran-quantum-mechanics/README.md

 # python-fortran-quantum-mechanics
-Some exercise from therocetical computational physics
+Some exercise from theocretical computational physics